the fresh films reviews

 Review

-Questionable is not a word strong enough to describe the moral and message the extremely pretentious The Lovely Bones delivers; it is downright preposterous - adhering to a transcendental religious thinking with a lack of criticism that reminds me of Sunday school doctrines.
+Questionable is not a word strong enough to describe the morals and message the extremely pretentious The Lovely Bones delivers; it is downright preposterous – adhering to a transcendental religious thinking with a lack of criticism that reminds me of Sunday school doctrines.
 Exactly what the often great filmmaker Peter Jackson wants to do here, besides create a pompous, universal masterpiece, is hard to say.
-What is certain is that he tells us that we shouldn't fear death (or even being mutilated and murdered), because the ethereal existence which comes after is so much better and uplifting.
-And it doesn't matter that our family are left bereaved, as long as you know that you love them and can watch them from above.
+What is certain is that he tells us that we shouldn't fear death (or even being mutilated and murdered), because the ethereal existence that comes after is so much better and uplifting.
+And it doesn't matter that our families are left bereaved, as long as you know that you love them and can watch them from above.
 "Heaven" is presented in such a hallucinatory, wondrous and Teletubbish manner that it's as if Jackson urges us to go there sooner rather than later.
 The overdone visuals take complete precedence and overshadow what might have been an interesting story about death and mourning, and in the process we're left deprived of logic and empathy.
-The beautiful Saoirse Ronan is defenceless against Jackson's hollow mockery and his insults on the earthly life.
+The beautiful Saoirse Ronan is defenceless against Jackson's hollow mockery and his insults to the earthly life.
 You have to be quite irrational or drugged up to enjoy this movie.

-Copyright © 21.3.2010 Fredrik Gunerius Fevang
+Copyright © 21.03.2010 Fredrik Gunerius Fevang

 [BACK TO INDEX]